Herbert Brodkin: Television

 Brodkin began his career in television in 1950 as a set designer at CBS.
-Brodkin achieved recognition a few years later and became a producer for many anthology programs of the 1950s including The Elgin Hour, The Alcoa Hour, Goodyear Television Playhouse, and Studio One.
+Brodkin achieved recognition a few years later and became a producer for many anthology programs of the 1950s including Center Stage, The Elgin Hour, The Alcoa Hour, Goodyear Television Playhouse, and Studio One.

 Playhouse 90 was one of Brodkin's most memorable production credits.
 Beginning in 1956, the series was able to put Brodkin's expertise in the theatrical arts at work.
 The series ended in 1960.
 Another one of Brodkin's memorable production credits was the 1960s courtroom drama The Defenders.
 The series starred E.G. Marshall and Robert Reed as a father-and-son defense attorney team who, under the production of Brodkin, dealt with subjects such as euthanasia and blacklisting, subjects which, at the time, were very touchy for television.
 Brodkin also became famous for his use of close-ups and fast cuts in the series.

 Some of the other television series that Brodkin produced were Brenner, The Nurses, For the People, and Coronet Blue, (all for CBS), Shane (for ABC), and Espionage (for NBC).